multun/blog/content/obscure-c-features-en.rst

 Both the C language and its standard library are quite close to the smallest they could be.

-The current most used version of the language, c99, gained some new features over the years, many of which are completely unknown to most C programmers (Older specifications obviously also have some dark corners).
+The current most used version of the language, c99, brought a bunch of new features, many of which are completely unknown to most C programmers (Older specifications obviously also have some dark corners).

 Here are the ones I know about: